 This information in document format (PDF) can be found by clicking here.

 Concord Municipal Light Plant (CMLP) is a municipal-owned, public power utility offering electric and broadband Internet service under the direction of the Town Manager.
 With approximately 110 miles of streets in the service territory, CMLP serves approximately 8,200 meters providing 170,000 Megawatt Hours (MWh) to 6898 residential, 1244 commercial, and 69 municipal customers.

 CMLP offers Concord Broadband Internet service delivered through a dedicated fiber line right to homes or businesses.
 Broadband service is currently available to 95% of Concord residents and many businesses.
 CMLP offers consistent, guaranteed speeds throughout the day.

 Grid & Substations

 CMLP maintains a grid that consists of a Town-owned distribution system with substations, power lines, light poles, and transformers.
-We operate 3 electric distribution substations, and the substation at Forest Ridge is the primary substation which functions as a gateway for all electricity coming into Concord from NSTAR.
+We operate two electric distribution substations.
+The substation at Forest Ridge is the primary substation which functions as a gateway for all electricity coming into Concord from NSTAR.